develmaycare/go-menu/README.markdown

 # Go Menu

-The Go Menu is a command line utility providing a menu drive interface to connect to various servers.
+The Go Menu is a command line utility providing a menu driven interface to connect to various servers.
 It uses a CSV file to create a [dialog][dialog] for selecting a given resource.